bazelbuild/continuous-integration/buildkite/README.md

 Bazel you typically don't need access to Buildkite.
 However, if you are a maintainer of a repository under the @bazelbuild organisation or a Bazel team member with sheriffing duties you probably do need access.
-Please ping either @buchgr, @philwo or @fweikert if you don't have access to Bazel on Buildkite but think you should have.
+Please ping either @buchgr, @philwo or @fweikert if you don't have access to Bazel on Buildkite but think you should.

 When you first log into [Buildkite] you are presented with a list of pipelines.
-A pipeline consists of steps that are executed either in sequence or in parallel and that all need to succeed in order for the pipeline to succeed.
+A pipeline is a template of steps that are executed either in sequence or in parallel and that all need to succeed in order for the pipeline to succeed.
 The Bazel organisation has dozens of pipelines.
 Here are a selected
 few:

 ![pipelines]